 Alliance Pipeline starts transporting natural gas from northeastern British Columbia and northeastern Alberta to Illinois, USA.

 TransCanada Pipelines Ltd. begins transporting crude oil on its Keystone pipeline from Hardisty, AB to Cushing, Oklahoma, USA.

 The Mackenzie Valley Pipeline Project, owned by a consortium, receives federal Cabinet approval to construct a 1,200 kilometre natural gas pipeline from the Mackenzie Delta, NT and on to existing pipeline infrastructure in Alberta.

 Like roads and railways, Canada’s transmission pipelines form a major transportation network.
-More than 100,000 kilometres of underground pipeline transport virtually all of Canada’s daily crude and natural gas production.
+Approximately 119,000 kilometres of underground pipeline transport virtually all of Canada’s daily crude and natural gas production.

 Did you know?

 The Interprovincial crude oil pipeline was the longest oil pipeline in the world when it was first constructed; the longest oil pipeline is now Russia’s Druzhba (Friendship) pipeline to Central Europe.